Omni Amelia Island Resort & Spa

 Afternoon

 Head back to the resort for lunch and enjoy beachside dining at Oceanside restaurant.
-Experience sweeping ocean views, tropical cocktails and flip-flop friendly dining on a menu that features Florida and Caribbean flavors and dishes like crab soup, fried plantains and jerk chicken wings.
+Experience sweeping ocean views, tropical cocktails and flip-flop friendly dining on a menu that features Florida and Caribbean flavors and dishes.

 If you would rather explore the nearby state parks, head south to Big Talbot Island and Little Talbot Island both of which offer endless nature experiences.
 On the bigger island, hike the coastal Blackrock Trail, the marshy Big Pine Trail and the Old Kings Highway and Jones Cut, located in the maritime forest.
 The smaller island is great for wildlife viewing, beachcombing and surfing.